sbzsilva/callip/README.md

 ```sh
 cargo build --release
 ```

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute to this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.